An Overview of Charcoal Rot of Soybean

 DOI: doi.org/10.31274/cpn-20190620-010

-Charcoal rot of soybean (Figure 1) is caused by the soilborne fungus Macrophomina phaseolina (Figure 2), which can infect more than 500 agricultural crop and weed species.
-This disease had been considered primarily a southern soybean problem, but recently has emerged as a threat in the North Central region of the U.S. and Ontario, Canada, where weather trends favorable for disease development — such as warmer summer and winter temperatures and reduced rainfall — have likely contributed to its presence.
-Yield loss from charcoal rot is highly variable, but farmers can reduce crop injury by implementing best management practices based on a better understanding of this disease.
+Charcoal rot of soybean (Figure 1) is caused by the soilborne fungus Macrophomina phaseolina (Figure 2), which can infect around 100 agricultural crop and weed species.
+This disease had historically been primarily a southern soybean problem, but is now established as an important issue across the U.S. and Ontario, Canada.
+Recent weather trends — warmer summer and winter temperatures and reduced rainfall — have increased the frequency of conditions favorable for disease development.
+Yield losses from charcoal rot are highly variable, but farmers can reduce crop injury by implementing best management practices based on a better understanding of this disease.

 Figure 1.
 Severe charcoal rot in a soybean field.